 Matthias' research interests include international trade, health, infrastructure financing, and urban economics.
-He has published eight books, including with Oxford University Press.
+He has published ten books, including with Oxford University Press.
 Matthias' research has appeared in flagship publications of international organizations as well as in books and scientific journals.
-Before joining ADBI in 2013, he was a research economist at ADBI.
+Before joining ADBI in 2013, he was a Senior Economist at ADBI.
 Matthias previously worked as economist for the World Bank, the World Health Organization, the World Trade Organization, and the UN.

 Promoting domestic travel and using “travel bubbles” will help throw a lifeline to the region's struggling tourism industry.